-If your work requires full Adobe RGB color space coverage, the Lenovo P32u-10 is the best monitor you can get for under $1000!
+If your work requires full Adobe RGB color space coverage, the Lenovo P32u-10 is one of the best value options available.

 The Lenovo ThinkVision P32u-10 is a 32″ 4K IPS monitor with a wide Adobe RGB color gamut aimed at professional color-critical work that involves printing.
 It also boasts a premium design and extensive connectivity options at a reasonable price!

 Based on the 32″ IPS panel by AU Optronics (M320QAN01.2), the Lenovo P32u-10 monitor offers a wide 99.5% Adobe RGB gamut coverage as well as 100% sRGB/Rec.709, 98.2% DCI-P3 and 79.3% BT.2020.

 Its 178° wide viewing angles ensure that the image will remain consistent and accurate regardless of the angle you’re looking at the screen as there are no shifts in color, contrast, gamma or brightness.

 The monitor is factory calibrated at Delta E < 2, so it’s ready for color-accurate work straight out of the box!